Journey Essentials

 • History Preview:

-Among these high settings, Adam Zertal, an Israeli archaeologist, arrived on a government survey mission.
-There, in the 1980’s, he found what ultimately he came to believe was an ancient Hebrew altar.
+Among these high settings, Adam Zertal, an Israeli archaeologist, arrived in the 1980’s.
+While on a government survey mission, he found what he came to believe was an ancient Hebrew altar.

 Joshua Commanding Sun Stand Still